TheCodingBean-com/.github/profile/README.md

 ![TheCodingBean logo](assets/images/theCodingBeanLogo.png)

 Welcome to TheCodingBean's GitHub page!
 We are a company dedicated to providing top-notch software development and digital design solutions.
-Our team of skilled developers and creative designers work together to deliver the best user experience and applications tailored to your needs.
+Our team of skilled developers and creative designers work together to deliver the best user experience and applications tailored to your needs. -chatgpt

 ## Services